andreuva/He_1083_RT/README.md

 # He 1083 forward modelling with radiative transfer

 This repository contains the code needed to do the modelling of the He 1083 with relaxed flat spectrum aproximation in a slab with radiative transfer.
 The code is described in the paper "" (include link).
+And was mainly developed by Andres Vicente and Tanausu del Pino Aleman.

 ## Requirements